Via Appia Tours in Rome

 Domine Quo Vadis Church| ©Claudio

 The theme of the frescoes is the Crucifixion of Christ and the martyrdom of St. Peter.
-If you are a fan of religious tourism you can also visit the Sistine Chapel, one of the must-see sights in Rome.
+If you are fond of religious tourism, you can also visit the Sistine Chapel, one of the must-see sights in Rome.

-Along Rome's Appian Way, you will find numerous tombs and catacombs because in ancient times it was forbidden to bury the dead within the city walls.
-One such burial site is the Catacombs of St. Callixtus which house more than 170,000 tombs.
+Along Rome's Appian Way, you will find numerous tombs and catacombs because it was once forbidden to bury the dead within the city walls.
+One of these burial sites is the Catacombs of Saint Callixtus, which houses more than 170,000 tombs, the best preserved on the entire Appian Way, and a visit is included in the walking tour.

-It is a recommended visit, as there are numerous tombs of Christian martyrs and saints.
-If the cemeteries impress you, this activity is best skipped.
+This is a recommended visit, as there are numerous tombs of Christian martyrs and saints.
+If cemeteries impress you, this activity is best skipped.

-Book a guided tour to the catacombs and the Appian Way
+Book a bike tour of the catacombs and the Appian Way

 Basilica of St. Sebastian| ©Lalupa